JackEdTaylor/LexOPS/README.md

 [![DOI: 10.3758/s13428-020-01389-1](https://zenodo.org/badge/DOI/10.3758/s13428-020-01389-1.svg)](https://doi.org/10.3758/s13428-020-01389-1)
 <!-- badges: end -->

-LexOPS is an R package for generating matched stimuli for Psychology experiments.
-If you have a finite database of stimuli, you can specify a factorial design and generate lists of items matched on specified variables.
-The package has an inbuilt database of features for English words for psycholinguistics studies in English (`LexOPS::lexops`).
-You can also use any R dataframe though, or join new features to the inbuilt dataset.
+LexOPS is an R package for generating matched stimuli for factorial design experiments.
+You can use the functions on any dataframe, but there is an inbuilt database of example features for English words for psycholinguistics studies in English (`LexOPS::lexops`).

 ## Installation